Qudit encoding in Rydberg blockaded arrays of atoms

+which governs the full dynamics of the system.
+This Hamiltonian provides the framework we use in the next section to process quantum information encoded in the dressed states.

-While from a theoretical standpoint, the atoms can be randomly positioned as long as they all fit inside a blockaded sphere as they would be in an atomic ensemble inside a single optical tweezer ; the uncertainty in the exact number of atoms when the ensemble is prepared makes it almost impossible to control the state of the qudit as its Hamiltonian depends precisely on collective parameters that depend on the number of atoms.
-Moreover, atomic ensembles will also likely be hindered by light assisted collisions during the qudit manipulation.
-In order to overcome these limitations, we propose to microstructure the atomic ensemble by regularly positioning single atoms using either an array of optical tweezers \cite{Endres16, Barredo16} or by loading specific sites of an optical lattice using an optical tweezer as illustrated in Fig. \ref{Fig1}.
+From a theoretical standpoint, the atoms could be randomly positioned as long as they all fit inside a blockaded sphere, as in an ensemble within a single optical tweezer.
+However, in that case, the uncertainty in the number of atoms makes precise control of the qudit state nearly impossible, since the Hamiltonian depends on collective parameters.
+Furthermore, atomic ensembles are likely affected by light-assisted collisional loss processes during qudit manipulation \cite{Schlosser02}, or by cooperative effects arising from dipole-dipole radiative couplings \cite{Bienaime13}.
+To overcome these limitations, we propose microstructuring the ensemble by positioning single atoms at regular intervals, either using an array of optical tweezers \cite{Endres16, Barredo16} or by loading specific sites of an optical lattice with optical tweezers, as illustrated in Fig. \ref{Fig1}.